I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi--dxgk-connection-status.md

 ## -remarks
 <p>Other than the uninitialized state, the values fall into three categories: target changes, monitor changes and link configuration changes.
 Target changes represent the addition and removal of targets; monitor changes report the connection status of monitors which are attached to targets and link configuration changes report the status of the link to a monitor.</p>

-<p>Other than the uninitialized state, the values fall into three categories: target changes, monitor changes and link configuration changes.
-Target changes represent the addition and removal of targets; monitor changes report the connection status of monitors which are attached to targets and link configuration changes report the status of the link to a monitor.</p>

-<p>Other than the uninitialized state, the values fall into three categories: target changes, monitor changes and link configuration changes.
-Target changes represent the addition and removal of targets; monitor changes report the connection status of monitors which are attached to targets and link configuration changes report the status of the link to a monitor.</p>

 ## -requirements
 <table>
 <tr>